malacourse/pod-watcher/README.md

 # Openshift Pod Watcher

 This repository implements a python based opensfhit pod which will monitor pods within namespaces and create events based on pod status and the number of restarts within a given threashold.
+Alerts will also be generated for "CrashLoopBackOff" Status and "ImagePullBackOff" status.
 There is a status page at the root of the project displaying the current information and a rest endpoint which can be called to get current pod alerts.
 Once the alerts are retrieved they are reset to normal state.

 ## Pod Watcher Setup

 To use this with OpenShift, it is a simple matter of creating a new application within OpenShift, pointing the Python S2I builder at the Git repository containing this code.
-Has been tested on python version 3.4
+The code been tested on python version 3.4

 ```
 Name:		pod-watcher